KabirCampwala/kabircampwala.github.io/content/_index.md

----
-title: Kabir Campwala
----

-🐋 Hi there!
+🐳 Hi there!
 I'm Kabir.
 A computer science student passionate about learning, innovation, and the world of technology.

 <!-- Curriculum Vitae: [HTML](cv.html) -->